 In the evening quails came up and covered the camp; and in the morning there was a layer of dew around the camp.
 When the layer of dew lifted, there on the surface of the wilderness was a fine flaky substance, as fine as frost on the ground.
 When the Israelites saw it, they said to one another, "What is it?"
 For they did not know what it was.
 Moses said to them, "It is the bread that the Lord has given you to eat.

-Now this I affirm and insist on in the Lord: you must no longer live as the Gentiles live, in the futility of their minds.
+This I affirm and insist on in the Lord: you must no longer live as the Gentiles live, in the futility of their minds.
 They are darkened in their understanding, alienated from the life of God because of their ignorance and hardness of heart.
 They have lost all sensitivity and have abandoned themselves to licentiousness, greedy to practice every kind of impurity.

 That is not the way you learned Christ!
 For surely you have heard about him and were taught in him, as truth is in Jesus.
 You were taught to put away your former way, life, your old self, corrupt and deluded by its lusts, and to be renewed in the spirit of your minds, and to clothe yourselves with the new self, created according to the likeness of God in true righteousness and holiness.